andrewrichardson701/Stockbase/README.md

 - Renamed the stock_label and label table to stock_tag and tag.
 Moving away from the term 'label' as it is not a fit name.
 - renamed the stock_tag table column 'label_id' to 'tag_id' to match the theme.
 - Changed all references of label to tag in the codebase.
 - Added tags.php page to show all tags and their connections.
-This is not reachable without url currently.
+This is not reachable without URL currently.
 - Stock Locations in admin page now allows you to see deleted locations and restore them, similar to attributes.
 - Adding properties is now an ajax request (e.g. adding tags, manufacturers, shelves areas and sites in the add new stock section).
-This means the page doesnt refresh.
+This means the page doesn’t refresh.
 - Added description to the tag table for editing on the tags page.
 - Stock edit script now separately checks for each change.
 - Stock edit script now only removes the tags that are no longer linked.